 Insurgents shoot down Syrian helicopter amid offensive

-BEIRUT (AP) — Syrian rebels shot down a government helicopter Tuesday in the country's northwest where Syrian troops are on the offensive in the last rebel stronghold, opposition activists said.
+BEIRUT (AP) — Syrian rebels shot down a government helicopter Tuesday in the country's northwest where Syrian troops are advancing, killing the two crew members on board in a fiery crash.
+Keeping up a relentless bombing campaign, a government airstrike killed at least seven civilians, opposition activists said.

-The shooting down of the helicopter, which killed its two crew members, came as government forces came closer to capturing the last rebel-held part of a strategic highway linking southern and northern Syria, which would bring the road under the full control of Syrian President Bashar Assad for the first time since 2012.
+The latest violence in Idlib came as government forces came closer to capturing the last rebel-held part of a strategic highway linking southern and northern Syria, which would bring the road under Syrian President Bashar Assad's full control for the first time since 2012.

-With backing from Russia, Syrian troops have been on the offensive for weeks in the last rebel stronghold in Idlib province and parts of nearby Aleppo, triggering a humanitarian crisis with some 700,000 people fleeing their homes.
-Hundreds of civilians have also been killed, according to the United Nations.
+With backing from Russia, Syrian troops have been on the offensive for weeks in the last rebel stronghold in Idlib province and parts of nearby Aleppo, triggering a humanitarian crisis with some 700,000 people fleeing their homes and surging north toward the Turkish border.

+Nearly a quarter of the 3 million people in Idlib and surrounding areas have fled north as terrified families have piled on trucks and vehicles, sitting on top of mattresses and blankets, clogging sludgy rural roads in harrowing scenes of exodus that have been recurrent in Syria’s conflict, now in its ninth year.
+Hundreds of civilians have also been killed in the latest fighting, according to the United Nations.

-The fighting recently escalated with two separate clashes between Syrian and Turkish troops killing 13 on each side.
+The fighting recently escalated with two separate clashes between Syrian and Turkish troops, killing 13 on each side, including 5 Turkish soldiers who were killed on Monday.

 Turkey, which is a main backer of the Syrian opposition, has sent hundreds of vehicles into Idlib apparently to prevent government forces from reaching the border areas with Turkey.
-Turkey is home to some 3.6 million Syrian refugees and has concerns of more flowing into its border.
+The country is home to some 3.6 million Syrian refugees and has concerns of more flowing into its border.

+Turkish President Recep Tayyip Erdogan on Tuesday warned the Syrian government that it will “pay a very, very heavy price” for attacks on Turkish troops.

+Addressing an event in Ankara, he said he would explain the steps Turkey will take in Syria’s Idlib province at a ruling party meeting on Wednesday.

 The fighting on Tuesday concentrated near the village of Nairab as rebels, with the backing of Turkish artillery, tried to retake the village that they lost last week, according to opposition activists.